KirstenO09/GizmoGalaxy/README.md

 ~ PHP – Server-side processing.

-~ MySQL – Database management for user data and orders.
+~ MySQL/phpMyAdmin(XAMPP) – Database management for user, products, cart items, and order info.

 Gizmo Galaxy aims to deliver a smooth and intuitive shopping experience for electronics enthusiasts. 🚀